eCommerce Content Marketing Strategies in 2021

 Some ways to do this include:

-Infographics: Comprehensive infographics that summarise complex or large amounts of information in your niche e.g. “10 Features Your Wireless Headphones Need To Have Before You Buy”.
+Infographics: Comprehensive infographics that summarise complex or large amounts of information in your niche e.g. “Wedding ring fingers in different cultures around the world”.
 The more effort you put into the infographic the greater the chance blogs will include it on their own site.

 Conduct a study: Bloggers love to reference interesting and useful studies in their blog posts.
 To capitalize on this consider conducting a study or test that relates to hot topics within your niche.
 For example “Wireless Headphones vs. Wired Headphones: Which Actually Sounds Better?”.